Islam in Saudi Arabia: Non-Salafi Islam

-Sunnism
+Sunni Islam

-Although Wahabism is a strand of Sunni Islam, the promotion of non-Salafi-Sunnism is somewhat restricted but not by the law.
+Although Wahhabism is a strand of Sunni Islam, the promotion of non-Wahhabi Sunnism is somewhat restricted but not by the law.

-Shia Islam
+Shi'ism

 An estimated 5–10% of citizens in Saudi Arabia are Shia Muslims, most of whom are adherents to Twelver Shia Islam.
 Twelvers are predominantly represented by the Baharna community living in the Eastern Province, with the largest concentrations in Qatif, and half the population in al-Hasa.
 In addition there is a small Twelver Shia minority in Medina (called the Nakhawila).
 Sizable and Isma'ili communities also live in Najran along the border with Yemen.

 Shia, human rights groups and other observers have complained of "systematic discrimination" of Shia in Saudi Arabia "in religion, education, justice, and employment".
 Unlike other countries with sizable Shia populations (such as Iraq and Lebanon), Saudi Arabia has no Shia cabinet ministers, mayors or police chiefs.
 Shia are kept out of "critical jobs" in the armed forces and the security services, and not one of the three hundred Shia girls schools in the Eastern Province has a Shia principal.
 In the Eastern provinces of Saudi Arabia there are Shia courts who deal with cases such as marriage, divorce and inheritance.
-Shia demonstrations in Qatif have sometimes led to conflict with Sunni Saudi religious authorities who disapprove of Shia commemorations marking the martyrdom of Hussein ibn Ali by Yazid I. There also Shias living in Southern Saudi Arabia, who are mostly from the Zaydi branch.
+Shia demonstrations in Qatif have sometimes led to conflict with Sunni Saudi religious authorities who disapprove of Shia commemorations marking the martyrdom of Husayn ibn Ali by Yazid I. There also Shias living in Southern Saudi Arabia, who are mostly from the Zaydi branch.

-Ahmadiyya

-Ahmadiyya is a small persecuted Islamic sect in Saudi Arabia.
-There are "no accurate figures" for the number of Ahmadi in Saudi Arabia.
-Ahmadis are officially banned from entering the country and are barred from performing the pilgrimage to Mecca.
-This has led to criticisms from multiple human rights organizations.
-They are primarily foreign workers from India and Pakistan and some from other countries..
-Since the Ahmadiyya faith is banned in the country, there are no Ahmadi mosques.
-Ahmadis generally gather together in private properties for their daily prayers, thereby limiting exposure to the local authorities.

-From the very early history of the Ahmadiyya Movement in the 19th century, Ahmadis have had contact with the region in what were then a number of Ottoman provinces in the Arabian peninsula, primarily due to their spiritual connection to the two holy cities of Mecca and Medina.